viniciusleonel/viniciusleonel/README.md

 Full-stack developer with a strong focus on backend development using Java and Spring, and extensive experience in building robust REST APIs.
 A recent graduate in Systems Analysis and Development from FIAP, I have consistently expanded my knowledge through continuous learning on various online platforms.

-Proficient in designing and implementing microservices architectures, integrating databases, and developing secure, responsive, and scalable applications.
-I have a proven track record of contributing to the development and maintenance of products, prioritizing efficiency and an optimized user experience.
+Experienced in building RESTful APIs using Java (Spring Boot), Kotlin, and Ruby, and developing fullstack monolithic systems using Next.js with TypeScript.
+Skilled at designing scalable solutions that integrate seamlessly with databases and external services, always prioritizing performance, code maintainability, and user experience.

 Based in São Paulo, I am passionate about leveraging my skills to create innovative digital solutions.
 Fully bilingual in Portuguese and English, with strong communication and collaboration abilities in diverse environments.
 Bilingual (Portuguese and English).